datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    Applying the YODA principles to your data analysis was very beneficial indeed.
    Proud of your midterm project you can not wait to use those principles the next time again.

-.. gitusernote:: Push internals

-   The :dlcmd:`push` uses ``git push``, and ``git annex copy`` under the hood.
-Publication targets need to either be configured remote Git repositories, or git-annex special remotes (if they support data upload).

 .. only:: adminmode